Open files from command line

 January 27, 2021.

 xdg-utils is a set of tools to interact with the deskop environments.
-It is developed by the freedesktop.org project which aims for interoperability across X11-based desktop environments.
-In other words, it doesn’t matter if I have a fully desktop environment say GNOME or only a window manager like i3, I can interact with X11 system in a standard way.
+It is developed by the freedesktop.org project that aims for interoperability across different X11-based desktop environments.
+It doesn’t matter if there is a fully desktop environment say GNOME or only a window manager like i3, one can interact with X11 system in a standard way.

-Opening a file from command line is as simple as
+Opening a file from command line is that simple with

 $ xdg-open mybook.pdf

-xdg-utils has another tool to determine file types,
+xdg-utils has another tool to determine file types called

 xdg-mime.
-To understand file’s content, it checks 2 things in order
+It checks 2 things in the file in order

 - file extension

-- if there is no extension or is unknown, inspect the file content
+- if no extension, inspect the file content

 xdg-mime relies on file extension.
-However, the extension might not be properly set in which case an irrelevant application will try to open the file and it will fail.
+It is certainly possible that the extension might not be properly set.
+In such cases, an irrelevant application will be triggered to open the unrecognized file but then application will mostly fail.
 There is a more reliable tool called

 file which does more comprehensive checks to determine file types.